LucyMerlier/LucyMerlier/README.md

 # 👋 Hey you!
 Welcome to my GitHub profile! / Salut!
 Bienvenue sur mon profil Github!

 🇬🇧
-I am a french junior web developer and an alumni, then former teaching assistant at the Wild Code School 🙂.
+I am a french junior web developer and an alumni and former **teaching assistant** at the **Wild Code School** 🙂.
 Here, you will find the personnal projects I have been working on or am still working on today.

 🇫🇷
-Je suis une développeuse web junior, et ancienne élève, puis assistante formatrice à la Wild Code School 🙂.
+Je suis une développeuse web junior, et ancienne élève et ancienne **assistante formatrice** à la **Wild Code School** 🙂.
 Ici, vous trouverez les projets personnels sur lesquels j'ai travaillé ou sur lesquels je travaille encore aujourd'hui.

 ## 💻 What I'm working on / Ce sur quoi je travaille

 🇬🇧
-I am currently finishing to develop a website for the Souq' Jazz Machine big band, and hope to be able to deploy it in prod very soon, so stay tuned!
+I am currently finishing to develop a website for the *Souq' Jazz Machine* big band, and hope to be able to deploy it in prod very soon, so stay tuned!
 In the meantime, you can take a look at the code on [its repository](https://github.com/LucyMerlier/souq-jazz-machine) if you want 😉.
-You can also install the project and test it yourself on your machine by following the instructions in the README.
+You can also install the project and test it yourself on your machine by following the instructions in the **README**.
-If you find anything that seems odd to you, feel free to leave an issue! 🙂
+If you find anything that seems odd to you, feel free to leave an *issue*! 🙂

+Also, I started working on my *online CV and portfolio*, but more on that later! 😉

 🇫🇷
-Je suis en train de finir le développement du site internet du Souq' Jazz Machine, que j'espère déployer en prod sous peu, donc restez attentifs!
+Je suis en train de finir le développement du site internet du *Souq' Jazz Machine*, que j'espère déployer en prod sous peu, donc restez attentifs!
 En attendant, vous pouvez aller jeter un œil au code sur [son dépôt](https://github.com/LucyMerlier/souq-jazz-machine) si cela vous intéresse 😉.
-Vous pouvez aussi installer le projet localement et le tester par vous même en suivant les instructions dans le README.
+Vous pouvez aussi installer le projet localement et le tester par vous même en suivant les instructions dans le **README**.
-Si vous trouvez quoi que ce soit qui vous semble étrange, n'hésitez pas à ouvrir une issue! 🙂
+Si vous trouvez quoi que ce soit qui vous semble étrange, n'hésitez pas à ouvrir une *issue*! 🙂

+J'ai aussi commencé à travailler sur mon *CV et protfolio en ligne*, mais je n'en dis pas plus pour l'instant! 😉

 ## 🧰 The tools I use / Les outils que j'utilise